Your Eye Doctors in Dallas and Carrollton

 Eye care professionals specialize in understanding how the human eye really works, as well as diseases and conditions that affect your vision - many of which do not have obvious symptoms.
 Eye doctors know how age and risk factors affect vision over time for young and old, and they understand the benefits and features of corrective lenses including eyeglasses and contacts.

-Our optometrists in Dallas, Carrollton and Richardson take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
+Our optometrists in Dallas and Carrolllton, TX take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
 Because maintaining good eye health is an ongoing partnership, we encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 Meet our Texas eye doctors:

 Dr. Willis Wegman attended Texas Tech University in Lubbock TX.
 She then continued her education at the University of Houston's Optometry School where she earned her doctorate in Optometry in 1984.
 For the greater part of her career, she has been a practicing doctor/owner of The Contact Lens Centers.

 She is highly involved in her community as a diligent member of the Lion's Club as well as an active supporter for the Leukemia and Lymphoma Society.
 She also participated in early pre/postoperative work for FDA laser studies as well as several contact lens studies to assist the advancement of contact lens development.

 Dr. Willis Wegman spends most of her free time with her family, including her son and 3 daughters.
 Juggling 4 kids and 3 eye care offices is no small task but she balances both well and is still highly engaged and energetic with her patients.